Where you have difficulty in filling posts through standard recruitment activity, international recruitment is an option to consider.

 Direct international recruitment

-This permit applies to occupations that are crucial to Ireland's growing economy.
-They must be in high demand, highly skilled, and in significant short supply in our labour market.
+Eligible occupations under this permit are those critically important to growing Ireland’s economy, in high demand, are highly skilled, and in significant short supply in our labour market.

-HSE Employers should be registered as a Trusted Partner and apply for any work permits on behalf of potential employees.
+HSE Employers are registered as a Trusted Partner and apply for any work permits on behalf of potential employees.

 When the permit issues, the potential employee must apply to their local Irish embassy or consulate for an entry visa or use the online visa application form, if required.